Adhesions and Infertility

 Surgery is the only effective treatment for pelvic adhesions.
 Fertility doctors will use the term “lysis of adhesions” to describe the surgical procedure to cut away adhesions and restore the normal pelvic anatomy.
 As a general rule, the less adhesions that are present, the more it is likely that surgery will be effective at producing a pregnancy.
 Why aren’t all surgeries to remove adhesions successful?
 One reason is that adhesions can recur after a surgery.
 In addition, new adhesions may form after a surgery is performed, even if the purpose of the surgery was to remove adhesions.

 Fertility doctors will try to use many techniques to prevent adhesions from returning or to prevent new adhesions from forming.
 Often, this involves putting absorbable “barriers” in the pelvis to prevent different structures from getting stuck together.
-Another method is to place various types of fluid in the abdomen after the surgery. currently, there is one type of fluid that is approved by the FDA during gynecologic surgery to prevent adhesions.
-It is called Adept.
+Another method is to place various types of fluid in the abdomen after the surgery.

 Beware the “snake oil” salesman